Clarifai/docs/docs/api-guide/predict/prediction-parameters.md

 If your use case requires more concepts, please contact [Support](mailto:support@clarifai.com).

-Below is an example of how you would set maximum concepts and receive predictions from the `general-image-recognition` model.
+Below is an example of how you would set maximum concepts and receive predictions from Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 <Tabs>